LARS-research/Rule-learning-expressivity/README.md

-# Understanding Expressivity of Neural KG Reasoning in Rule Structure Learning #
+# Understanding Expressivity of GNN in Rule Learning #

 ## Synthetic experiments ##